 What Do Communication Health Professionals Do?

 Ready to get involved?
-Click here to find out how you can participate during Speech and Hearing Month 2021!
+Click here to find out how you can participate during Speech & Hearing Month 2021!

 Speech-Language & Audiology Canada (SAC) is a member-driven organization that supports, promotes and elevates the professions of our members and associates.
 We are the only national organization passionately supporting and representing speech-language pathologists, audiologists and communication health assistants inclusively.
 Through this support, we champion the needs of people with communication disorders.

 To learn more about SAC or to find a communication health professional near you, please visit www.sac-oac.ca.